xcore/sc_i2s/app_slicekit_i2s_master_demo/doc/index.rst

     * Setup the audio hardware on the board as required, this includes
         * Master clock selection, CODEC setup (using module_i2c_master)
     * Provide a digital loopback from all ADC inputs to all DAC outputs (that is, ADC1 -> DAC1)
+        * A ``processing()`` function accepts ADC data from the I2S master component and outputs the back to the I2S component as DAC data.

 This application should provide a good basis for anyone looking to implement or prototype DSP style audio processing on an XCore processor.